Skip to Main Content

 Click on the image to watch a presentation on how to achieve good academic practice at the University of Lincoln.

-If you would like to visit a university library, select the relevant option to find out more.
+If you would like to visit a university library, click on the options below to find out more.

-If you live local to the University Library, Ross Library for Biomedical and Health Sciences or NCFM Library, you are welcome to use the library for study space and the print collection for reference only
+If you live local to the University of Lincoln you can visit either the University Library, Ross Library or NCFM Library.
+As an online learner you are welcome to use the library for study space and the print collection for reference only.

 Please include your student ID number, state that you are an online student and that you would like an ID card and where you would like it posting to.